amqp-node/amqplib/doc/channel_api.md

 have been acknowledged.
 A falsey value for `count` indicates no such limit.

+**NB** RabbitMQ v3.3.0 changes the meaning of prefetch (basic.qos) to apply per-*consumer*, rather than per-channel.
+It will apply to consumers started after the method is called.
+See [rabbitmq-prefetch][].

 ### `Channel#recover()`

 Requeue unacknowledged messages on this channel.
 The returned promise